 Fixed-rate loans are loans with a fixed interest rate for the entire term, regardless of market interest rates.
 Therefore, your payments will remain the same for the term.
-A fixed-rate loan may be more suitable for you depending on the interest rate climate at the time of loan issuance and its duration.
+A fixed-rate loan may be more suitable depending on the interest rate climate at the time of loan issuance and its duration.

 A fixed loan remains at the current market interest rate plus or minus a specific borrower’s spread for the duration of the loan.
 Generally, it is preferable to lock in your loan at the current fixed rate if interest rates are low but set to rise.
 Even if interest rates rise to higher levels, your interest rate on the new loan will remain the same, subject to the terms of your agreement.
 Your loan’s interest rate will decrease along with general interest rates.

-How Does Fixed-Rate Loans Work
+How Do Fixed-Rate Loans Work

 Types of Fixed-Rate Loans